-PRUDENTIAL INDICATOR 2015/16 2016/17 2017/18 2018/19 2019/20 TREASURY MANAGEMENT INDICATORS actual revised estimate £000 £000 £000 £000 £000 Authorised Limit for External Debt: - Borrowing 37,500 37,500 37,500 37,500 37,500 - Other Long Term Liabilities 100 100 100 100 100 TOTAL 37,600 37,600 37,600 37,600 37,600 Operational Boundary for external debt: - Borrowing 32,500 32,500 - Other Long Term Liabilities 100 100 100 100 100 TOTAL 32,600 32,600 32,600 32,600 32,600 Upper Limit for fixed interest rate exposure: - Net principal re.
+PRUDENTIAL INDICATOR 2016/17 2017/18 2018/19 2019/20 2020/21 TREASURY MANAGEMENT INDICATORS actual revised. estimate estimate estimate estimate £000 £000 £000 £000 £000 Authorised Limit for External Debt: - Borrowing 37,500 37,500 37,500 37,500 37,500 - Other Long Term Liabilities 100 100 100 100 TOTAL 37,600 37,600 37,600 37,600 37,600 Operational Boundary for external debt: - Borrowing 32,500 32,500 32,500 32,500 32,500 - Other Long Term Liabilities 100 100 100 100 TOTAL 32,600 32,600 32,600 32,600 32,600 Upper Limit for fixed interest rate exposure: - Net principal re.
 Fixed rate borrowing/investments 100% 100% 100% 100% 100% Upper Limit for variable rate exposure - Net principal re.
-Variable rate borrowing/investments 100% 100% 100% 100% 100% Upper Limit for total principal sums invested for over 1 year 50% 50% 50% 50% 50% investments is as a result of the level of cash-backed reserves, working capital surpluses and the amount of over borrowing being carried.
+Variable rate borrowing/investments 100% 100% 100% 100% 100% Upper Limit for total principal sums invested for over 1 year 50% 50% 50% 50% 50%

 5.3 The graph below shows the level of external debt currently forecast against the Capital Financing Requirement.
-This shows that the Council will be in an over borrowed position for the next five years with actual debt carried being higher than the CFR.

-5.4 This over-borrowed position is reflected in the level of cash resources the Council is anticipated to hold over the same period.
-This shows that the level of cash held as
+5.4 The chart below shows the level of cash resources the Council is anticipated to hold over the same period.
+This shows that the level of cash held as investments is as a result of the level of cash-backed reserves, working capital surpluses and the amount of surplus cash and where internal borrowing is occurring.

-Maturity structure of any fixed rate borrowing during 2016/17 Upper limit Lower limit
+Maturity structure of any fixed rate borrowing during 2017/18 Upper limit Lower limit

 Under 12 months 100% 0%

 12 months and within 24 months 100% 0%

 24 months and within 5 years 100% 0%

 5 years and within 10 years 100% 0%

 10 years and above 100% 0%

 - 5.5 In respect of its external debt, it is recommended that the Council approves the above authorised limit for its total external debt, gross of investments, for the next three financial years.
 The limit separately identifies borrowing from other long term liabilities such as finance leases.
 The Council will be asked to approve these limits and to delegate authority to the Chief Finance Officer, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long term liabilities in accordance with option appraisal and best value for money.
 Any such change would be reported to the next available Council meeting. - 5.6 The authorised limit is consistent with the authority's current commitments, plans and proposals for capital expenditure and it's financing.
-However the overall authorised limit is not to be exceeded without prior Council approval.

-- 5.7 The operational boundary is based upon the same estimates as the authorised limit but without the headroom included within the authorised limit to allow for unusual cash movements.
+However the overall authorised limit is not to be exceeded without prior Council approval. - 5.7 The operational boundary is based upon the same estimates as the authorised limit but without the headroom included within the authorised limit to allow for unusual cash movements.
 As with the authorised limit, the Council is asked to delegate authority to the Chief Finance Officer to effect movement between the separately agreed limits for borrowing and other long-term liabilities.
-The operational boundary can be exceeded in exceptional circumstances without prior Council approval providing that it remains within the authorised limit. - 5.8 The City Council's current limits for maximum levels of fixed and variable rate funding are both 100% and this is as recommended by the treasury advisers. - 5.9 Prudence and Sustainability The City Council has adopted the CIPFA Code of Practice on Treasury Management in the Public Services and adopted the 2011 version of the Code in February 2012.
+The operational boundary can be exceeded in exceptional circumstances without prior Council approval providing that it remains within the authorised limit. - 5.8 The City Council's current limits for maximum levels of fixed and variable rate funding are both 100% and this is as recommended by the treasury advisers.

+5.9 Prudence and Sustainability

-The current minimum level of specified investments is set at 50%.
-It is recommended that this level be continued into 2017/18.
+- 5.9.1 The City Council has adopted the CIPFA Code of Practice on Treasury Management in the Public Services and adopted the 2011 version of the Code in February 2012. - 5.9.2 The current minimum level of specified investments is set at 50%.
+It is recommended that this level be continued into 2018/19.